 For an appetizer, try their bruschetta with tempting topping combinations like gorgonzola/walnuts/Asian pear/local honey, goat cheese/strawberry/arugula/balsamic and avocado-bacon aioli/roasted tomato/arugula/balsamic.
 Their pizzas are killer, too.

 Even though Z’Tejas sits on the north side of Highway 360 near its interchange with Highway 183, you’d hardly know it sitting on their back patio surrounded by trees and overlooking a downward sloping terrain.
 The menu is distinctly southwestern, and the food is always delicious.
 Match that with a great view, and you’re living it up in Austin!

 Shady Grove serves up comfort food beneath the canopy of a pecan grove.
-Its heart-of-Austin location make it packed on weekends.
-In the spring and summer, it hosts Unplugged at The Grove music series on Thursday nights.
+Its heart-of-Austin location makes it packed on weekends.
+In the spring and summer, it hosts the Unplugged at The Grove music series on Thursday nights.

 Waterloo Ice House has several locations around town, but if you want to experience the best outdoor dining this local chain has to offer, head to the location on Highway 360 and RM 2222.
 The patio has shade trees for the adults and a playscape for the kids.
 Don’t miss out on the migas!

 Eden East is a place for foodies and others who dig the farm-to-table scene.
 Gourmet five-course meals are served only on weekends and special occasions.
 It is the perfect place to enjoy a breezy Austin night.

 Here’s how local blogger Stephanie Keller described her experience: “By the end of the meal, the three of us practically floated off the farm and while the food was excellent, it was the 360 experience of delight that made it truly memorable.
 The whole unfussy evening felt like a portal to an Austin of 10 years ago and a wonderful offering routed in the magic of simple pleasures.”